-The point estimates in columns 3 and 4 are smaller in magnitude, suggesting that the effects of plant operations on housing values tend to fade with distance.
+The estimates in columns (1) and (2) of Panel (A) show that an operating toxic plant within a half mile is associated with a 2 to 3% percent decrease in housing values.
+The point estimates in columns (3) and (4) are smaller in magnitude, suggesting that the effects of plant operations on housing values tend to fade with distance.
 For example, the point estimate in column 3 suggests that the effect of an operating plant falls to one percent in the half mile to one mile range.
-The standard errors are large enough, however, that their 95 percent confidence intervals overlap the 95 percent confidence intervals of the estimates in columns 1 and 2.
-Hence, in columns 5 and 6 we compare the entire zero to one mile area with the one to two mile zone.33
+The standard errors are large enough, however, that their 95% confidence intervals overlap the 95% confidence intervals of the estimates in columns (1) and (2).
+Hence, in columns (5) and (6) we compare the entire zero to one mile area with the one to two mile zone.35 Not surprisingly given the previous estimates, the overall impact on housing values within one mile is about -1.5%.